 When she’s not doing working or volunteering, she spends time with her husband, son, and two dogs.
 She enjoys horseback riding, attending plays at the many fantastic local theaters, and reading.
 Many weekends, she can be found hiking or riding in the natural beauty around Medford, Oregon.

 Faith received the National Association of Women Lawyers Outstanding Law Graduate Award and the Bruce Spaulding Memorial Award for Trial Advocacy.
 While studying for her MBA, she was named a Willamette MBA Scholar, received the Exceptional Performance Award for Integrated Knowledge Evaluation Week, and won the Fitzhenry Joint Degree Scholar Award.

-Faith has been named a Rising Star by SuperLawyers in 2017, 2018, and 2019, and as a SuperLawyer in 2020 and 2021.
-She was also recognized by Best Lawyers in 2020 and 2021, and the National Trial Lawyers Top 40 Under 40.
+Faith was named a Rising Star by SuperLawyers in 2017, 2018, and 2019, and as a SuperLawyer since 2020.
+She was also recognized by Best Lawyers since 2020 and as its Lawyer of the Year for Medical Malpractice in 2022.
+She is also named in the National Trial Lawyers Top 40 Under 40.
 She is also a lifetime member of the Multi-Million Dollar Advocates Forum.
-She is a member of the Melvin Belli Society.
+She is a member of the American Board of Trial Advocates and the Melvin Belli Society.